 Recent numbers show that 80% of bosses use tracking on work devices to protect things and keep workers productive.
 Also, 60% of companies use time-tracking tools, especially for those working from home or in a mix of settings.
 These facts show why knowing about computer monitoring at work is important.

 Many workers don’t see alerts about being watched, as 70% might miss them if they’re hidden in long contracts or guides.
-There are also quiet signs, like bosses knowing things you didn’t tell them, which hints at watching your online chats.
+There are also quiet signs, like bosses knowing things you didn’t tell them, which hint at watching your online chats.

-Key Takeaways
+Key Highlights

 - 80% of employers monitor company-provided devices.